jrandleman/EScheme/doc/primitives.md

 Optionally include <docstring> to yield further details on the procedure's intended purpose in the <help> menu.

+Optionally include keyword types to perform runtime type checks!
+Argument types are placed prior their names, and return types are placed prior parameter clauses.
+For example, (fn (:int (:list x) (length x))) ensures
+<x> is a list, and that the <fn> returns an integer.
+  => See <type-system> in <Topics> for more details on EScheme's types!

 For example:
   ; Using Mult-arity